-- receiving a CPT code for KidneyIntelX, which can be used to report the use of KidneyIntelX to private and public payors throughout the United States for reimbursement; - the Centers for Medicare & Medicaid Services, or CMS, including KidneyIntelX on the Final 2020 Clinical Laboratory Fee Schedule, or CLFS, and setting the national price for KidneyIntelX at \$950 per reportable test; - Capital District Physicians' Health Plan, Inc., a physician-led health insurance payor, issuing a positive coverage determination for KidneyIntelX for certain patients with DKD; - Noridian Healthcare Solutions, the regional Medicare Administrative Contractor with responsibility for overseeing facilities and providers located in the western United States, approving our application for a Medicare Provider Transaction Access Number, or PTAN, which qualifies us as a provider and allows us to bill for services provided to patients with Medicare and Medicaid health insurance coverage in the United States; - becoming a provider in the America's Choice Provider Network, a preferred provider network in the United States; - · the FDA granting breakthrough device designation for KidneyIntelX; - receiving a Clinical Laboratory Improvement Amendments, or CLIA, Certificate of Registration for our newly established commercial laboratory operation in Salt Lake City, Utah, which we believe will support scale-up test volumes, optimize processing costs and accelerate payor coverage determinations; and - receiving a clinical laboratory permit from the New York State Department of Health for our commercial laboratory in New York City to provide commercial testing of KidneyIntelX.
-With licensed CLIA commercial laboratories in Utah and New York, we can now provide KidneyIntelX testing services in 47 states (excluding California, Maryland and Pennsylvania).
+- the grant of a government-wide contract in April 2021 by the U.S. General Services Administration for KidneyIntelX testing services at \$950 per reportable result, which applies to more than 140 U.S. government departments, agencies and affiliates, including the U.S. Veterans Administration, Department of Defense military branches (Army, Navy, Air Force and Marines) and Indian Health Services; - · initiation of local coverage determination processes with Medicare contractors in New York and Utah regions; - becoming an accepted provider in 27 Medicaid state programs, with additional applications pending; - receiving a KidneyIntelX positive coverage determination by one of New York State's largest not-for-profit health insurance companies with over 1.5 million members; - receiving a CPT code for KidneyIntelX, which can be used to report the use of KidneyIntelX to private and public payors throughout the United States for reimbursement; - the Centers for Medicare & Medicaid Services, or CMS, including KidneyIntelX on the Final 2020 Clinical Laboratory Fee Schedule, or CLFS, and setting the national price for KidneyIntelX at \$950 per reportable test;

+- Positive coverage determinations from 20 regional and local private insurance payors including Capital District Physicians' Health Plan, Inc. and Blue Cross Blue Shield; - Secured Medicare Provider Transaction Access Number, or PTAN, from both National Government Services (NGS) and Noridian Healthcare Solutions, the regional Medicare Administrative Contractors with responsibility for overseeing laboratory facilities and providers located in the northeastern and western United States, respectively, which qualifies us as a provider and allows us to bill for services provided to patients with Medicare and Medicaid health insurance coverage in the United States from both our New York City and Salt Lake City laboratories; - the FDA granting breakthrough device designation for KidneyIntelX; - receiving a Clinical Laboratory Improvement Amendments, or CLIA, Certificate of Registration for our newly established commercial laboratory operation in Salt Lake City, Utah, which we believe will support scale-up test volumes, optimize processing costs and accelerate payor coverage determinations; - receiving a clinical laboratory permits from the states of New York, California and Pennsylvania to provide commercial testing of KidneyIntelX.
+With licensed CLIA commercial laboratories in Utah and New York, we can now provide KidneyIntelX testing services in all 50 states; and - submitting filing to FDA seeking De Novo marketing authorization for KidneyIntelX.

-We plan to deploy KidneyIntelX to patient populations with DKD on a regional basis through partnerships with healthcare systems and insurance payors that provide coverage to those healthcare systems' patients.
-We are focused on building integrated partnerships with healthcare systems and the engagement and support of their clinical leadership teams, which will allow us to efficiently initiate and deploy our solution.
+We plan to deploy KidneyIntelX to patient populations with DKD on a regional basis through partnerships with healthcare systems and insurance payors that provide coverage to those healthcare systems' patients and nationally through the Veterans Health System under our GSA contract.
+We are building integrated partnerships with healthcare systems and engaging their clinical leadership teams to initiate and deploy our solution.
 Integration of the KidneyIntelX software platform with healthcare providers' EHR systems enables seamless electronic test ordering and score reporting.
-In addition, by deploying KidneyIntelX at a population health and clinical medicine level, we are able to reduce fixed operating costs associated with hiring and maintaining a direct sales force.

-Our executive team has an average of 25 years' experience in different professional disciplines including bioinformatics, digital health, data security, market access, commercial operations, medical affairs, insurance reimbursement, FDA regulation and International Organization for Standardization, or ISO, quality management systems, population health, clinical medicine and health economics.
+Our executive team has an average of 25 years' experience in different professional disciplines including bioinformatics, digital health, data security, market access, commercial operations, medical affairs, insurance reimbursement, FDA regulation and International Organization for Standardization, or ISO, quality management systems, population health, clinical medicine, finance and health economics.
 We believe the integration of such diverse experience is essential to understanding the complex dynamics of deploying a new technology into the highly regulated world of patient clinical care, and we have assembled our team specifically with this multi-disciplinary approach in mind.